 I sell my art.
 That is my main focus and always will be.
 I write these blog posts when I need a break or feel so sassy I can’t shut up.
 I do consulting sessions when artists seek me out after reading this blog.
 (Which contains a crap ton of free information.)
 My consulting sessions aren’t advertised in sponsored posts and I don’t mention them often on my social media channels.
 We all need a little direction sometimes, and I enjoy being a resource, but if I start making reels touting how much money I’ve made as an artist to sell consulting work or some other garbage, please don’t trust anything I ever say again.

 Don’t pay for an overpriced masterclass that hook you in with a click-funnel.
 Pay for classes at reputable institutions.
 Pay for books from artists with long careers selling art.
 Take classes to learn specific skills and techniques, and not for the secrets to success.
 Value is subjective, but nobody has a secret to success.
 No matter how much someone charges you to learn how to make 6-figures selling art, it doesn’t make the advice more effective or more plausible.
-It’s a con and that preys on your dreams.
+It’s a con and it preys on your dreams.

 Sorry this post got so long!
 I had a lot of opinions…

 Please leave questions and comments below while commenting is open or reach out to me directly through Instagram or email.
 I’d love to hear from you!
 Make sure to sign up for my email list below to never miss a blog post.